epfl-ada/ada-2022-project-badassteam/README.md

 ![](./plot/world_map.html)<!--- Weighting decade and genre--->

 ### Summaries analysis
+From all the words extract thank to the NLP, we proceed a normalization by lexical fields (over 190).
+We compute a scores based on the words frequencies.
+In order to compare description of character, we take the invers intersection of the lexical field.
+With this we wonder if it is possible to preddict if the character is male or female based on the description.
+So we do a random forest and a PCA on adjectives and verbs.

 ### Review analysis
+Finally we want to understand the public point of view by analysis the review score of movie buy genre and decade.
+To proceed, we decide to do a separation in the dataset at 1970 and to a linear regression between the two subsets.
+With this, we can analize in the public sentiment will change for female character or not.

 ## bADAssteam members contribution
 * Antoine : Correlation research, complete final data visualisation